david-nossebro/david-nossebro.github.io/src/content/blog/astro-on-github-pages/index.md

 ![](images/github-action-build-result.png)

 Opening the link I can now see my deployed site.
-Great success!
-But there is one small issue that I still want to resolve.
+But there is one issue to resolve.
 The URL it was hosted to is [https://david-nossebro.github.io/david-nossebro/](https://david-nossebro.github.io/david-nossebro/) instead of just [https://david-nossebro.github.io](https://david-nossebro.github.io).
-Has to be some setting that needs to be done.
+And when I click any of the links in the first page, none of them work.